 Amsterdam – this is the capital of the Netherlands, as well as its commercial and financial centre.
 It’s the most populous city in the country, located in the province of North Holland.
 You can often hear it being referred to as the “Venice of the North” due to the large number of canals in the city.
 The many interesting sights to visit there (Anne Frank’s house, the Van Gogh Museum, the popular Tulip Fields, among others) make Amsterdam one of the most preferred cities for tourism in Europe.

-Rotterdam – located in the province of South Holland, Rotterdam is the second largest city in the Netherlands.
+Rotterdam – located in the province of South Holland, Rotterdam is the second-largest city in the Netherlands.
 The port of Rotterdam is the largest in Europe.
 The city offers a lot of opportunities and is famous for its unique and modern architecture (you can check out the cube houses).

-How to become a Dutch citizen
+How to become a Dutch resident

 If you are a Netherlands citizen before or on 31st December 2020, you will be able to stay in the country.
 You must obtain the new residency card by 30th June 2021 as per the Withdrawal Agreement.
 There are a couple of other things you should do, applicable for all Netherlands citizens: